hamzasattar0030-cloud/hamzasattar0030-cloud/README.md

 - Improving Python skills
 - Expanding API testing knowledge
 - Learning backend concepts
 - Preparing for ISTQB CTFL certification

+- ## How to review this project
+1. Start with the test plan
+2. Review the test cases
+3. Check the bug reports
+4. Look at screenshots
+5. Read the test summary

 ---